-D3G's TRANSLATIONAL 'MH CONCEPT' AND TERMINOLOGY / LINGO
+D3G's 'MH LIFECOURSE CONCEPT' AND 'D3-CHALKY TEETH LINGO'

 By 2010, it was clear to D3G researchers that prevailing terminology for the broader problem we today call MH was scientifically inadequate.
 Key limitations of the popular clinical term "Molar Incisor Hypomineralisation ("MIH") were under-representation of the problem scope, and disharmony with D3G's goal of prevention.
 Over the following decade, D3G took a translational approach to:

-The following definition, classification and lifecourse approach to MH – which together delineate the 'D3G concept of MH' academically – remain works in progress.
-This new translational concept, and its linked translational lingo, are expected to evolve as our scientific understanding grows, and the needs of diverse audiences are increasingly accommodated.
+The following definition, classification and lifecourse approach to MH – which together comprise D3G's 'lifecourse concept of MH' - remain academic works in progress.
+This new translational concept, and its interlinked 'D3-chalky teeth lingo' (here, here), are expected to evolve both as our scientific understanding grows and the needs of diverse audiences are increasingly accommodated.

 D3G-NLM DEFINITION OF MOLAR HYPOMINERALISATION